MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 {% include youtubePlayer.html id="bXlxgaOimZ8" %}

+Advantages:
+* Smooth rotational dynamics:  The electromagnetic windings experience less time separated from the stator magnets' fields.
+As a result, the motor's rotation speed is more consistent than the two-stator two-coil design.
+* Unlikely shorts:  The two brushes are never near the same commutator segment and thus are unlikely to short.

+Limitations:
+* Heavy rotor assembly
+* Slow rotational speed

 ## Four-Stator Four-Coil ([Download](https://www.thingiverse.com/thing:6305329))

 <iframe src="https://gmail3021534.autodesk360.com/shares/public/SH512d4QTec90decfa6ee884568e9083a6b5?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 {% include youtubePlayer.html id="5srIUrAuiNM" %}

+Advantages:
+* Highest torque:  The rotor assembly is heavy; however, the winding cores are always actively pushing from and pulling toward nearby stator magnets.
+* Smooth rotational dynamics

+Limitations:
+* Complicated assembly:  Includes four coils and four brushes.
+* Possibility of shorts:  The commutator segments must be carefully built, since adjacent brushes are nearby the same commutator segment and may short across the segment.

 # Other Fun Stuff:  Web-Browser Control with a Digital Tachometer Circuit